-During the semester, we examine the historical and cultural roots of conflict from a multidisciplinary approach by exploring histories, literary narratives, philosophy, and film.
-While we establish a firm background for why the conflict persisted, we focus on how we can gain the skills to do the courageous but difficult work of peace-building, conflict transformation, reconciliation, and social restoration.
+In EN287, we examine the roots of conflict from a multidisciplinary approach by exploring Irish histories, literary narratives, philosophy, and film—reading W.B.
+Yeats, Seamus Heaney, Brian Friel, Seamus Deane, Bobby Sands, Sinead Morrissey, among others, and watching “Michael Collins, “In the Name of the Father,” and other films of Ireland and the Troubles.
+While we establish a background for why the conflict persisted, we focus on how we can gain the skills to do the difficult work of peacebuilding, conflict transformation, and reconciliation.
 We take as our inspiration the Ignatian call for a well-educated solidarity, in which we pose the question, “How can we live together in this time and place?”

 More about the program from this 2017 article in John Carroll Magazine!